 Seeds for this plant are readily available online.
 If you are able to acquire already sprouted seedlings, the growth process will move along more quickly.
 Seeds may take several weeks to a few months to germinate.
 Be patient.

 Plant seeds into a sandy cactus-type mix.
 Press seeds into moistened sand, cover, and place in a warm, brightly lit spot.
 Keep the soil moist.

 Once seeds have sprouted and have two sets of true leaves, scoop up the clump, along with a good amount of surrounding soil, and plant into a small container.
 New growth of the young Sceletium tortuosum plant often attracts aphids.
 Go ahead and treat for aphids before the pests become a problem.
 A homemade, soapy spray is an effective means of kanna plant care pest control.

 Seedlings need less water and the soil should be allowed to dry out slightly between waterings.
 Though this plant is not a cactus, when learning how to care for kanna plant, you’ll find that it benefits from similar care.

 Seedlings benefit from bright light, but avoid direct sun until the plants are moved outside.
 The kanna plant can be planted into a bigger container or into similar soil outdoors when all danger of frost is past.

-When growing kanna in areas with winter freezes, lift rhizomes and store for the winter.
-Container grown plants can be moved into a greenhouse or garage where temperatures remain above freezing.
+When growing kanna in areas with winter freezes, lift the rhizomes and store them for the winter.
+Container-grown plants can be moved into a greenhouse or garage where temperatures remain above freezing.